leeweiming3/tp/docs/UserGuide.md

 **Q**: What is the difference between `edit` and `tag`?<br>
 **A**: `edit` will overwrite any current tags with new tags, while `tag` will append the new tags to the current ones.
 For example, suppose that John is candidate 1 with tags `Internal` and `Waitlist`. `edit 1 t/Quant Researcher` will change John's tags to just `Quant Researcher`, while `tag t/Quant Researcher` will change John's tags to `Internal`, `Waitlist` and `Quant Researcher`.

+**Q**: Why can't I add/edit a candidate/job respectively?
+**A**: Check the email/title of the candidate/job again.
+After add/edit operation, no 2 candidates can have the same email (not name), and no 2 jobs can have the same title.

 --------------------------------------------------------------------------------------------------------------------